Skip to main content

 MongoDB is a backend data store for highly reputed companies like Twitter, Facebook, Google, IBM, Forbes, Citrix, T-Mobile, Zendesk, Sony, HTC, and many more.
 Some websites that use MongoDB are The New York Times, eBay, SourceForge, Craigslist, etc. According to reports by Siftery, 4,000+ organizations are using the NoSQL database for their projects.

-NoSQL database challenger MongoDB is highly popular in the developer community.
+The NoSQL database challenger MongoDB is highly popular among developers.
 It has 800 million monthly active users, handles 3 billion daily requests from the application, and has more than 6.5 million downloads.

 Developers widely prefer MongoDB because of its ability to scale and handle projects of all sizes, making it an ideal choice for companies worldwide.
 From large banking systems to weekend-long hackathon projects, MongoDB’s non-relational database architecture is a versatile solution for organizations across industries.